ethereum/remix-project/README.md

 Then open your `text editor` and start developing.
 The browser will automatically refresh when files are saved

+It is also possible to run `npm run build && npm run serve` but the web application will not automatically refresh.

+Most of the the time, working with the remix repository is not necessary.
+But in case changes have to be made in remix too, the following command links remix to you local dev repository: after `npm install`
+`npm run pullremix`
+`npm run linkremixcore`
+`npm run linkremixlib`
+`npm run linkremixsolidity`
+`npm run linkremixdebugger`

 ### Troubleshooting building

 Here are some things to consider if you have trouble building the package.